 Butterfly Milkweed (Asclepias tuberosa)

-To identify this one, look for a cluster of distinct orange flowers (or egg-yolk-yellow flowers, if you prefer), each of which has a downward-turned "skirt."
+To identify this one, look for a cluster of egg-yolk-yellow to orange flowers, each of which has a downward-turned "skirt."
 The clusters occur on top of a symmetrical plant (which can occur in bunches).
 I included one photo where the the flowers have wilted because it shows the the stalk and leaves.

 Climbing Milkweed (Funastrum cynanchoides)

 This vine insinuates itself among other plants.
 I have found it at the mouths of Embudito and Bear Canyons, at the edge of Albuquerque.
 The SEINET plant list for Bernalillo doesn't include Funastrum, so I won't blame you if you're dubious about my ID.